 Some of the content is only accessible for ISBT-members.
 To join us, click here.

-Follow this link to visit the ISBT Academy ePortal and watch the webcast of Nicole Thornton.
+Follow this link to visit ISBT Education and watch the webcast of Nicole Thornton.
 The talk was recorded at the 33rd International Congress of the ISBT in Seoul.